 1.)
 Social Support

-People with PTSD tend to avoid family and friends – especially when it comes to discussing their condition.
-Some feel ashamed of their symptoms, others don’t want to be a burden, and some simply don’t believe others will understand.
+People with PTSD tend to avoid family and friends, especially if they have to discuss their condition.
+Some feel ashamed of their symptoms, others don’t want to be a burden, and some don’t believe others will understand.

 For these reasons, it’s important to show social support to a loved one with PTSD.
 In fact, some studies suggest that face-to-face interactions are a key factor in recovery. ³

-While you don’t want to force things upon your loved one nor overstep their boundaries, there are ways in which you can show your support:
+While you don’t want to force things upon your loved one or overstep their boundaries, there are ways in which you can show your support:

 - Be patient